-Without adequate levels of website feedback (or even bare minimum levels), it can be very difficult to make good decisions around design and marketing spend.
-Website feedback is absolutely critical in order to provide the kind of data that decision-makers need in order to assess the direction the product or website is going to take.
-Essentially, without good website feedback, you’re flying blind.
+Without adequate levels of website feedback (or even bare minimum levels), it can be very difficult to manage your website and make good decisions around design and marketing spend.

 There are plenty of methods to gather feedback for your website, some more effective than others.
 The key to gathering feedback effectively is ensuring you choose the right method for your particular digital property.
 Generally speaking, the most common means of obtaining direct feedback from users include:

 Scores and surveys are exceedingly common.
 A straightforward score system of 1–5 stars for a web page or different features can provide very basic feedback on the user experience.
 More complicated surveys that cover a variety of topics can provide more in-depth information but often suffer from a lack of participation.